 Generator manufacturers warn you over and over about the dangers of carbon monoxide poisoning.
 Yet every year, people die from running their generators in their garage or too close to their house.
 The manufacturers aren’t kidding.
 You can’t run your generator in your garage, even with the door open.
 And you can’t run it under your eaves either.
 Yes, it’s a pain to move it away from the house and run longer extension cords.
 And yes, you’ll have to stand in the rain to refill the unit.
-But it’s better than burying your family.
+But it’s better than the potentially disastrous alternative.

 Generator fuel tanks are always on top of the engine so they can “gravity-feed” gas to the carburetor.
 But that setup can quickly turn into a disaster if you spill gas when refueling a hot generator.
-Think about it—if you spill fresh gas onto a hot engine and it ignites, you’ve got about 8 more gallons of gas sitting right above the fire.
+Think about it — if you spill fresh gas onto a hot engine and it ignites, you’ve got about eight more gallons of gas sitting right above the fire.
 Talk about an inferno!
-It’s no wonder generators (and owners) go up in flames every year from that little mistake.
+It’s no wonder generators (and owners) get seriously hurt every year by committing that mistake.
 Spilling is especially easy if you refill at night without a flashlight.
 We know you can go without power for a measly 15 minutes, so cool your heels while the sucker cools down.

 Most local residential fire codes limit how much gasoline you can store in your home or attached garage (usually 10 gallons or less).
 So you may be tempted to buy one large gas can to cut down on refill runs.
 Don’t.
-Because, at 6 lbs. per gallon, there’s no way you can safely hold and pour 60 lbs. of gas without spilling.
+Because, at 6 pounds per gallon, there’s no way you can safely hold and pour 60 pounds of gas without spilling.
 Plus, most generator tanks don’t hold that much, so you increase your chances of overfilling.
 Instead, buy two high-quality 5-gallon cans.
-While you’re at it, consider spending more for a high-quality steel gas can with a trigger control valve (Justrite No. 7250130 is one example).
+While you’re at it, consider spending more for a high-quality steel gas can with a trigger control valve.

 Many small generators have “splash” lubrication systems with crankshaft “dippers” that scoop up oil and splash it onto moving parts.
 That system works well if the unit is on level ground.
 But if you park the generator on a slope (usually more than 10 degrees), the dippers can’t reach all the oil, and some engine parts run dry.
 That’s a recipe for catastrophic failure.
 So heed the manufacturer’s warnings and place your generator on a level surface.
 If you don’t have a level spot, make one.
 That advice holds true even if you have a pressurized lubrication system.